Advertisement

 Donald Trump

-U.S. President Donald Trump and U.S. Secretary of Defense Pete Hegseth deliver remarks in the Oval Office of the White House on March 21, 2025 in Washington, DC.
-(Photo by Anna Moneymaker/Getty Images)
+U.S. Secretary of War Pete Hegseth (R) looks on as U.S. President Donald Trump speaks during a meeting of his Cabinet in the Cabinet Room of the White House on December 02, 2025 in Washington, DC.
+(Photo by Chip Somodevilla/Getty Images)

 Advertisement